hexagontk/hexagon/hexagon_site/pages/index.md

   <h1 align="center">The atoms of your platform</h1>

   <p align="center">
-    Hexagon is a microservices library written in Kotlin.
+    Hexagon is a microservices toolkit written in Kotlin.
 Its purpose is to ease the building of services (Web applications, APIs or queue consumers) that run inside a cloud platform
   </p>
 ---